Confidentiality & Privacy

 Clients who have provided WCHC with PI and PHI have a right to withdraw their earlier consent to disclose such information, or withhold consent in the future.
 If a client withdraws or withholds consent, this will be recorded in the client’s records.
 The provider will explain to the client possible consequences of withdrawing or withholding consent.

-A copy of WCHC’s Privacy Policy and all detailed procedures may be obtained by contacting WCHC’s Privacy Officer, the Director of Clinical Services.
+A copy of WCHC’s Privacy Policy and all detailed procedures may be obtained by contacting WCHC’s Privacy Officer.

 Circle of Care